x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/exchange-server-supportability-matrix-exchange-2013-help.md

-_**Applies to:** Exchange Server 2007, Exchange Server 2010, Exchange Server 2013, Exchange Server 2016, Exchange Server 2019_
+_**Applies to:** Exchange Server 2007, Exchange Server 2010, Exchange Server 2013, Exchange Server 2016_

 The Exchange Server Supportability Matrix provides a central source for Microsoft Exchange administrators to easily locate information about the level of support available for any configuration or required component for supported versions of Microsoft Exchange.